Chukobyte/black-history/docs/timeline/cultural_renaissance_migration.md

 ## Cultural Renaissance and the Great Migration

 ### National Association for the Advancement of Colored People (1909)
-Founding of the National Association for the Advancement of Colored People (NAACP) becomes a cornerstone for legal and social challenges against racial injustice.
+The National Association for the Advancement of Colored People (NAACP) was founded as a result of the [Springfield Race Riot](#springfield-race-riot-1908) and other race related violence and discrimation towards Black people.
+The NAACP was established by activist such as W.E.B.
+Du Bois, Ida B. Wells, Mary White Ovington, and Oswald Garrison Villard.

 ---